- Why must online courses and web-based instructional materials be made accessible to students with disabilities?

-If you are not teaching the course in the year it is scheduled for review, or if the course is canceled that year, e-mail the Dean of Learning Resources with the information that you do not expect to be teaching the course, and the review date will be moved to the following year.
+If you are not teaching the course in the year it is scheduled for review, or if the course is canceled that year, e-mail the DE Instructional Accessibility Specialist with the information that you do not expect to be teaching the course, and the review date will be moved to the following year.
 If you do not expect to teach the course again in the future, that will be noted on the list and no review is necessary.
 If circumstances change and you are scheduled to teach the course again, you will be expected to be reviewed and pass accessibility compliance before you teach the course.

 The Instructional Accessibility Specialist will use the latest accessibility checkers available.
 This may include UDOIT, WAVE (WAVE Firefox add-on or WAVE Chrome add-on), or Canvas's Accessibility Checker.
-Faculty may utilize this tool themselves and/or attend a flex workshop to learn how to check their own online classes using WAVE.
-The Distance Education Assistive Technology Specialist will conduct the accessibility review using the WAVE Firefox add-on.
-However, not all accessibility issues can be adequately checked by WAVE.
-The Assistive Technology Specialist will use their expertise to evaluate all the issues included on a Web Accessibility checklist based on the Section 508 rules and WCAG 2.0 standards at the AA level.
+Faculty may utilize these tools themselves and/or attend a flex workshop to learn how to check their own online classes.
+Not all accessibility issues can be adequately checked by these tools.
+The Instructional Accessibility Specialist will use their expertise to evaluate all the issues included on a Web Accessibility checklist based on the Section 508 rules and WCAG 2.0 standards at the AA level.

 The accessibility check is only about the logistical aspects of online course accessibility; similar to checking to be sure that physical classrooms are accessible.
 Course content will not be reviewed, evaluated, discussed, or shared among those handling the Accessibility Review.
 The Accessibility Review will not be used in any way in the faculty evaluation process.

-All class content created and/or controlled by the instructor will be reviewed for compliance, including content created within the CATE or Moodle systems by the instructor, files uploaded to the CATE/Moodle server by the instructor, and material created or controlled by the instructor but hosted on another server.
+All class content created and/or controlled by the instructor will be reviewed for compliance, including content created within the Canvas system by the instructor, files uploaded to the Canvas server by the instructor, and material created or controlled by the instructor but hosted on another server.
 In addition, class content maintained and hosted elsewhere will be reviewed for compliance, including class content provided by textbook publishers and other third-party Web sites.
 All class materials required or realistically necessary for completion of a class will be reviewed.
 Optional materials not hosted on an SRJC server will not be reviewed.

 Courses scheduled for accessibility review will be notified by the Distance Education department.
-Online faculty members should respond promptly to this notice, and set up a meeting time with the DE Assistive Technology Specialist to review the course together (see contact information provided above, and on the Assistance page).
-Faculty members who live at a distance may participate in the review by phone.
+Online faculty members should respond promptly to this notice, and set up a meeting time with the DE Instructional Accessibility Specialist to review the course together (see contact information provided above, and on the Assistance page).
+Faculty members who live at a distance may participate in the review by via conferencing software.

-- Faculty whose courses have been identified for accessibility review in a given year should contact the Assistive Technology Specialist early in the fall semester to avoid a rush or an impossible deadline in February.
+- Faculty whose courses have been identified for accessibility review in a given year should contact the Instructional Accessibility Specialist by ideally early in the fall semester to avoid a rush or an impossible deadline in February.

 - Faculty teaching a particular course online for the first time will also have the responsibility to schedule an accessibility review as soon as the materials are completed, ideally before the start of the class.
 If the instructor will be developing content as the class is being taught, the course must be reviewed before the class starts, and reviewed again upon completion of the materials.

 - Faculty members must provide all materials that are/will be accessed by the student online.
-If some materials, such as PowerPoint presentations, videos, Word docs, PDFs, HTML files, etc. are not accessible online at the time of the accessibility review, they should arrange to bring them on CD, DVD or flash drive.
+If some materials, such as PowerPoint presentations, videos, Word docs, PDFs, HTML files, etc. are not accessible online at the time of the accessibility review, they should arrange to bring them on a flash drive.

 - If the online course does not pass the accessibility review, the faculty member will be given a list of those elements that need to be fixed.
-The Assistive Technology Specialist will continue to provide direct assistance in helping the faculty member remediate the issues, and/or acquire the tools and skills required to make the site accessible.
+The Instructional Accessibility Specialist will continue to provide direct assistance in helping the faculty member remediate the issues, and/or acquire the tools and skills required to make the site accessible.

 If making an online course accessible would alter the fundamental nature of the course, an exemption may be possible for certain disabilities.
 For example, a student with severe hearing impairment might not be able to participate in Music Appreciation.
 The music course might be exempt from serving students with a severe hearing impairment, but not exempt from serving students with a visual impairment.
 Instructors who feel an exemption is warranted for a particular course may submit an Accessibility Exception Request Form, which will be routed to the DRD Coordinator and the Instructional Accessibility Specialist, who will then convene an Accessibility Exception Review Panel.
 See more information about this process in Board Policy Board Policy Procedure 2.17P.

 We recommend that complex or media-rich classes go through the review process sooner rather than later.
 If making a course compliant requires a lot of time, the Dean of Learning Resources can extend the deadline and allow extra time to bring the course into compliance.
 The workload can be spread over several years, if necessary.
-The Assistive Technology Specialist and student DE staff will provide help with some aspects of accessibility compliance, such as PDF accessibility.
+The Instructional Accessibility Specialist and student DE staff will provide help with time-consuming aspects of accessibility compliance, such as PDF accessibility.

 Many publisher’s Web sites are not fully compliant with the law, even though they should be.
 If a Web site has only a few minor issues, but the content is accessible to a student with disabilities, we will continue to use it.
 If the Web site has many issues or major problems, the Dean will send a letter to the publisher with a list of those issues.
 The instructor can continue to use the Web site as we work with the publisher on compliance.

 Currently, a state-wide grant is covering the cost of captioning lectures, films, and videos.
-Contact the DE Assistive Technology Specialist, and about submitting materials for captioning.
+Contact the DE Instructional Accessibility Specialist about submitting materials for captioning.
 For instructor-created multimedia, faculty can request captioning on their own via 3C Media Solutions.
 See information on how to use 3C Media Solutions to request captioning.
-Media Services will oversee the captioning process.
-It would be a good idea to have those captioned sooner rather than later.
+Media Services will oversee the captioning process for full length videos.
+It is always a good idea to have required course content captioned sooner rather than later.

-Highest priority for assistance is given to online courses right now.
-However, all materials placed on the web for students must meet the Board Policy for accessibility and conform to the “SRJC Accessibility Design Principles for Online and Web-Based Class Materials.”
-Links to other Web sites that are required or realistically necessary for course completion must also be accessible, as discussed above (see the Canvas Accessibility page for the current policy on linking to third party sites).
-Instructors are responsible to assure that their instructional materials are accessible.
+Highest priority for assistance is given to online and hybrid courses right now.
+However, all materials placed on the web for students must meet the Board Policy for accessibility.
 Faculty members are encouraged to gain the knowledge and skills to make web materials accessible and to voluntarily make them accessible.
 Meanwhile, students must be provided with an alternative upon request.